alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I flatten the structure of each website into top-level folders like <code>images</code> and <code>static</code>, which keeps things simple and readable.
 I don’t care about the exact URL paths from the original site.

-This is the same approach I'm using for the bookmarks site itself, leaning on standards-based web technology to create something simple, durable, and easo to maintain.
+This is the same approach I'm using for the bookmarks site itself, leaning on standards-based web technology to create something simple, durable, and easy to maintain.
-For every page, I open it in my web browser and verify that everything loads correctly.
+When I'm saving a new page, I open it in my web browser and verify that everything loads correctly.

-Let's go through the process in more detail.
+Let's go through that process in more detail.

 [ArchiveBox]: https://archivebox.io/
 [Webrecorder]: https://webrecorder.net/